 Information About Our Community Projects

-we want to give back to the Community, the effort they made during centuries to kep intact nature
+Inka Challenge Community Project Peru, if to give back to the community the effort they made during centuries to keep intact nature.

 Inka Challenge Peru Project: We aid the local economy.
 Recently we have organized a 20 families in an Andean village in order they can host tourist and generate income to their families.
 We have taught them principles of hygiene, food handling and hosting issues with Professionals of tourism and health.
 Now they are ready to be your host during your stay in Zurite.

 Inka Challenge Peru and Cincinnati Hill Christian Academy School from U.S.A. we made a water channel for the san Nicolas de Bari community, in the sector named huaylla, this place has no much water, we made the channel but there is still need a water reservoir for which everyone is welcome to help economically, we need cement.

 General Community projects: Many visitors to Peru are surprised by the genuine warmth and kindness offered by many local people during their visit.
 This applies not just to the staff working in the hotels and tour companies but also the locals you’ll meet in the street, the market traders and the porters on treks.